Talend/tmdm-server-se/PULL_REQUEST_TEMPLATE.md

 - [ ] The commit message follows Talend standard
 - [ ] Tests for the changes have been added (for bug fixes / features)
 - [ ] Docs have been added / updated (for bug fixes / features) ?
-- [ ] The new code does not introduce new technical issues (sonar / eslint)

 **What kind of change does this PR introduce?**